Dessyreqt/alttprandomizer/readme.md

 - Changed output font to a fixed-width font.

 v2
-- Fixed a bug didn't allow you to create the seed entered
+- Fixed a bug that didn't allow you to create the seed entered.
 - Accounted for the fact that hookshot can be used to access lower Dark World.

 v1